ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 updates the state of the `UploadContext` to `LOCKED`, `CLOSED`, or `OPEN`, as specified by the request.
 If the `UploadContext` is already in the given state, nothing happens and the UCS returns a successful response.
+The initial state of the `UploadContext` is `OPEN`.
+When the user is finished uploading files, they can use the Data Portal to set the Context to a semi-finalized state, `LOCKED`.
+It is possible that the user decides they need to make changes, such as uploading or removing a file, and in that case they can revert the Context to `OPEN`.
+If no changes are needed, however, the user can fully finalize the Context by setting it to `CLOSED`, after which point no changes can be made without opening a new `UploadContext`.
 If user tries to change the status of an `UploadContext` that's already set to `CLOSED`, they receive an error.
 Once the update operation is complete, the UCS publishes a Kafka event reflecting the latest state of the `UploadContext` and returns an HTTP response